Mashpoe/c-hashmap/readme.md

 Both of these macros work for other library calls as well, such as `hashmap_get` or `hashmap_remove`.
 Just use the macro in place of the `key` and `ksize` arguments.

-These macros obviously won't work with pointers (unless you are using **pointer addresses** as keys), so `const char*` or `int*` arrays cannot be used in this way, and you must get the size some other way.
+These macros obviously won't work with pointers (unless you are using **pointer addresses** as keys), so `const char*` or `int*` arrays cannot be used in this way for example, and you must get the size some other way.

 For strings, the most simple solution is to use `strlen()`: